lgw2/lgw2.github.io/_teaching/csci-112-summer-2021/syllabus.md

 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.

 ## Collaboration policy
+On all assignments, you may:
+* Share ideas with others.
+* Help other debug their code (or receive help debugging your code from someone else).
+You may not:
+* Share your code with other people.
+* Submit code that you did not write.
+* Modify someone else's solution and claim it as your own.

 ## Diversity statement
 Montana State University's campuses are committed to